 All things considered, I thought I was handling the whole situation with about as much grace as could have reasonably been expected of me.
 Even when Mother stepped on the lizard-baby’s tail and the damn thing fell off.
 Even when some punk at the grocery store turned to me in the check-out line and exclaimed, quite loudly, Dude, your baby’s a lizard!
 I took it all in stride.
 Still, nothing prepared me for the shedding.
 When I think of shedding, I think of Lassie.
 Or snakes.
 I think of Adam and Eve.
 I do not think of children.
 Imagine, your six-month-old flaky and chaffing over the entirety of his body.
 You dowse him in baby powder until dusty white clouds trail behind him; you rub baby oil into the scales of his cool green skin until he glides across the floor like a Slip ’N Slide, gleefully chirping.
 Still, at day’s end, when you put him to bed, he crinkles in your arms like packaging paper.
 Now imagine one day he slips from that skin as though from a wetsuit.

 It was September, the humidity of summer had recently lifted, and I hadn’t left the apartment all week.
 At that time, I was still waking up every few hours to feed the lizard-baby the small pink mice I kept in the freezer, or to deal with his dry skin, or to rock him to sleep, and by Friday, I’d hit a wall.
 I was making dinner and the lizard-baby was in his crib, playing with the makeshift rattle Daddy had dropped off earlier that evening—a brown paper bag filled with a handful of crickets, sealed, and fastened to the end of a popsicle stick.
 When he shook it, the crickets popped against the bag, trying to escape their paper prison.
 Pop, pop.
 Pop, pop.
 I was straining the spaghetti when I heard a strange kind of crunching.
 I just assumed that, impatient and hungry, the lizard-baby had torn into the paper bag of the rattle, but when I looked up from the sink I saw that it lay beside him, untouched on the slate rock, and my son was standing behind a perfect, opaque cast of his little lizard body, the head of which he’d begun to eat.
 I couldn’t help it; I screamed and dropped the spaghetti.
-Startled, the baby-lizard snatched the skin-sheath up in his mouth and greedily devoured the thing before I could reach him to confiscate it.
+Startled, the lizard-baby snatched the skin-sheath up in his mouth and greedily devoured the thing before I could reach him to confiscate it.
 I called Tomás, and when he finally showed up at the apartment, I thrust the baby upon him.
 I haven’t showered in three days, I haven’t slept in weeks, I’ve given birth to the Devil’s son, and now’s he eating—I can’t—I just can’t, I said.
 I’ve ruined my life!
 Then I went to my room, closed the door, and fell asleep crying.

 It’s a conversation I don’t think we have often enough.
 Or maybe we do, and before I got pregnant, I just wasn’t paying attention.
 But I don’t even think that’s true, really.
 Even now, when I hear other parents talk about the difficulties involved in raising a child, how it forces you to completely reconfigure the terms of your life, it’s a side comment, a passing remark that’s casually dismissed in the face of all the joy that accompanies new parenthood.
 I can’t say for certain, but I’m pretty sure I’ve never heard a single parent make this assertion in quite the same way.
 Raising children is exhausting, and no matter how profound my love for the lizard-baby was, there were days when I woke up already feeling defeated as a human being.
 I slept clean through the night, and when I got up the next morning, I launched out of bed in a state of panic.
 How long had I slept?
 Where was my lizard-baby?
 I opened the bedroom door full of dread, but there was Tomás, calm as could be, in the living room, crouched over a small cube-shaped machine.
 He’d wrapped the lizard-baby up in a peanut-shell sling tied around his chest, and from it, the lizard-baby reached up with his little ribbed fingers, tugging at Tomás’s lower lip.
 He chirped and smiled when he saw me.
 Everything’s fine, Tomás said, flipping a switch on the machine, which began to emit a stream of fine mist.
 We just need to humidify the apartment.